x157/x157.github.io/UE5/LyraStarterGame/Tutorials/How-to-Create-a-Lyra-Repo.md

 # How to Create a Lyra-based Project in Git

+This details the procedure used to implement my [Git](/Git/) branching strategy for a Lyra-based project.

+How to choose the correct Engine/Lyra version for your project:

+- To use Lyra `release`, checkout Engine branch `release`
+- To use Lyra `5.2`, checkout Engine branch `5.2`

+**When in doubt, use the `release` branch**, the latest stable Engine+Lyra release.

 ## Procedure Overview

 - Clone [UnrealEngine](https://github.com/EpicGames/UnrealEngine) from GitHub
-  - Checkout the desired branch, e.g. `5.1`
 - Create a `LyraStarterGame` project from Epic Games Launcher
-- Initialize Project Git Repo
+- Initialize New Git Repo
 - Create `lyra-main` branch
   - Copy Source & Configs from GitHub
   - Copy Content from Epic Games Launcher